The History of St. Nicholas, Santa Claus & Father Christmas

 Because of his kindness Nicholas was made a Saint.
 St. Nicholas is not only the saint of children but also of sailors!
 One story tells of him helping some sailors that were caught in a bad storm off the coast of Turkey.
 The storm was raging around them and all the men were terrified that their ship would sink beneath the giant waves.
 They prayed to St. Nicholas to help them.
 Suddenly, he was standing on the deck before them.
 He ordered the sea to be calm, the storm died away, and they were able to sail their ship safely to port.

 St. Nicholas was exiled from Myra and later put in prison during the persecution of Christians by the Emperor Diocletian but he was released in the time of the later Emperor Constantine, who was a Christian.
-St Nicholas attended the Council of Nicaea in 325 (where things about Christianity were discussed).
+Some records show St Nicholas attending the Council of Nicaea in 325 (where things about Christianity were discussed).
+However, many scholars now think that St Nicholas wasn't at the Council of Nicaea and might have been added to lists of people at the council many years later as by then he was 'famous'.

 No one is really knows when St Nicholas died, it was on 6th December in either 343 (which seems to be the most probable), 345 or 352.
 In 1087, his bones were stolen from Turkey by some Italian merchant sailors.
 The bones are now kept in the Church named after him in the Italian port of Bari.
 On St. Nicholas feast day (6th December), the sailors of Bari still carry his statue from the Cathedral out to sea, so that he can bless the waters and so give them safe voyages throughout the year.